Sitetheory/Sitetheory-Docs/Tutorials/How-To-Create-Admin-Pages.rst

     If this is going to be a new type of CMS admin page (which it probably will be since most admin pages are unique, i.e. one content type for one page), first create a new record using the Content Type list online.

     Select the Vendor and set the name of the Bundle as well as the name of the Controller that will contain the code for this page.
-This controller name will also be the standard common name for form types, templates, etc. In all but the most simple bundles, the controller name should include a folder prefix to keep the code files for your content organized, e.g. ``View\ViewSeoEdit`` (the suffix "Controller" is assumed and will be added automatically in the code).
+This controller name will also be the standard common name for form types, templates, etc. In all but the most simple bundles, the controller name should include a folder prefix to keep the code files for your content organized, e.g. ``Content\contentSeoEdit`` (the suffix "Controller" is assumed and will be added automatically in the code).

-#. **Create View**
+#. **Create Content**

     Create a page in the system with a friendly URL: /Admin/CMS/Edit